etinaude/unlocked/3D files/README.md

-# Unlocked Mechanical
+# 🔑 Unlocked 🔑 Mechanical

 ## Files

-All the files needed are here
+Everything was designed in Fusion 360

+All the files needed are here.
+The STEP was too big to upload to Git Hub without being zipped and the f3z is massive so if you use Fusion360 and want that DM me.
+Otherwise, you can use the STEP, 3MF or STLs

 ### Print Settings

-FDM - Doesn't matter too much, these parts have loose tolerances, 0.12mm layer height is recommended DLP - As small a layer height as possible, as little support as possible, it should be designed to not need much support DMLS - Either printed vertically or horizontally, as fine detail as possible.
+FDM - Doesn't matter too much, these parts have loose tolerances, 0.12mm layer height is recommended \
+DLP - As small a layer height as possible, as little support as possible, it should be designed to not need much support \
+DMLS - Either printed vertically or horizontally, as fine detail as possible.

 ## BOM

-All costs in GBP as of Sept 2024
+All costs in GBP as of Sept 2024 \
+The total cost is about £200

 ### Electronics